IgorYbema/Root-A-Toon/README.md

 ## Rooting with payload

 The payload file contains the script which is run when the main script has root access.
-The payload script in the repository will block VPN, edit firewall, change password to 'toon', install dropbear (SSH access) and finally run a update-script with -f option to finish a complete rooted toon.
+The payload script in the repository will open the firewall, change password to 'toon', install dropbear (SSH access) and finally run a update-script with -f option to finish a complete rooted toon.
 But you can create your own payload if you like.

 To initiate a Toon root with payload initiate the script with ```sudo bash root-toon.sh payload```